 When teams don't believe their thoughts and opinions are listened to by the organization, especially when it comes to what is best for the customer, they won’t try as hard.
 When hard work and dedication is recognized, people tend to go the extra mile.
 The opposite is also true.
 And this is only part of the equation.
 Ineffective “telling” managers have a hard time recognizing and pointing out agent strengths due to their lackluster listening skills.
 The Covid-19 pandemic has placed newfound focus on agent engagement and support, as the shift to remote work hit centers fast and hard.

-Leading practitioners are focusing more on measuring the ongoing engagement and empowerment of the team.
-Some can be measured using both structured (feedback surveys) and unstructured (deriving preparedness, anxiety and discretionary effort) via advanced enterprise listening platforms like Tethr.
+Leading practitioners in the pandemic economy are focusing more on measuring the ongoing engagement and empowerment of the team.
+Some can be measured using both structured (feedback surveys) and unstructured (deriving preparedness, anxiety, and discretionary effort) via advanced enterprise listening platforms like Tethr.
 Others rely on ways to improve connectivity and focus on agent empowerment.
 Whichever way you look at it, we can expect the future to be a bit brighter for the frontline.

 Generic feedback requests will finally be scrapped

-The current world climate means that leaders are seeking ways to understand how things are changing for buyers and customers, while facing unprecedented questions about underlying demand models.
+The current pandemic economy means that leaders are seeking ways to understand how things are changing for buyers and customers while facing unprecedented questions about underlying demand models.
 Newfound supply chain pressures are impacting customer promises such as delivery times, while sales pipeline issues add additional stress.
 Customers aren’t bothering with the post-call surveys companies send out to gauge their experiences.
-This means that companies are missing out on loads of insight, data and opportunities for improvement.
-This is a constant issue, but perhaps an even a bigger problem right now.
+This means that companies are missing out on loads of insight, data, and opportunities for improvement.
+This is a constant issue, but perhaps an even bigger problem right now.

-What this means in the end is a much higher response rate, as customers feel good about proactive outreach that recognizes short-comings and the ability to provide targeted feedback on things they recently experienced.
-Customer feels better, and company gets better and more specific feedback.
+What these developments in the pandemic economy mean, in the end, is a much higher response rate.
+And as customers feel good about proactive outreach that recognizes shortcomings and the ability to provide targeted feedback on things they recently experienced, your CX improves.
+The customer feels better, and the company gets better and more specific feedback.
 Win-win.